What Other Parents Are Reading

 - thoughts of hurting yourself or your baby

 Emotionally, you may feel a little disappointed if you'd been hoping for a vaginal birth or had gone through labor that ended in a C-section.
-Although it can be disheartening when the traditional way doesn't work for your delivery, having a C-section does not make the birth of your baby any less special or your efforts any less amazing.
+Remember that having a C-section does not make the birth of your baby any less special or your efforts any less amazing.
 After all, you went through major surgery to deliver your baby!
-It might not be the birth experience you'd imagined, but you can finally meet the little one you've been nurturing all this time.

 Note: All information on KidsHealth® is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.